 As a viewer, you can send a message to someone while you’re watching their story.
 Just tap on the “Send Message” text in the bottom left corner of the screen.
 It will pull up your keyboard, where you can type a message.
 It will end up in the person’s Instagram inbox.
 Unfortunately you cannot send photo/video messages, but one thing Instagram has over Snapchat is that the messages won’t disappear after reading them.
 (Image below from Bridal Boost on Instragram.)

 There are also some basic settings for Instagram Stories.
 To access them, click on the icon in the upper right corner.
 You can control who can see your Stories (by hiding certain usernames from your Stories), and you can also choose a setting for who can send you messages.

 Also, when you are watching your own Stories, you can tap on the ellipses in the bottom right corner to access some options.
-You can delete your Story (just that one Story, not your entire Stories feed), save the photo/video, share it to your regular Instagram feed, or access your settings (as described above).
+You can delete your Story (just that one Story, not your entire Stories feed), save the photo/video or save your entire 24 hour story, share it to your regular Instagram feed, or access your settings (as described above).